sicknarlo/208970987098709734ntshglrcms/README.md

 ### Part 2: Binary Search Tree
 Fork and clone this repo and get some tests passing!

 **DO NOT:** All of your methods should dynamically generate the requested output.
-In other words, it's cheating to store the input array as an instance variable for later reference, or have a "count" instance variable that you increment up during the initialization process.
+In other words, it's cheating to store the input array as an instance variable for later reference.

 **DO!**